awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 String keyId = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";

 ListKeyPoliciesRequest req = new ListKeyPoliciesRequest().withKeyId(keyId);
-ListKeyPoliciesResult result = kms.listKeyPolicies(req);
+ListKeyPoliciesResult result = kmsClient.listKeyPolicies(req);
 ```

 ## Getting a Key Policy<a name="get-policy"></a>

 To get information about a particular key policy of a customer master key, use the [GetKeyPolicy](http://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.
 For details about the Java implementation, see the [getKeyPolicy method](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/kms/AWSKMSClient.html#getKeyPolicy-com.amazonaws.services.kms.model.GetKeyPolicyRequest-) in the *AWS SDK for Java API Reference*\.

-GetKeyPolicy requires a policy name\.
+`GetKeyPolicy` requires a policy name\.
 You can use the [ListKeyPolicies](http://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeyPolicies.html) operation to get the policy name, but currently, the only policy name is **default**\.

+This example uses the `kmsClient` client object that you created in [Creating a Client](programming-client.md)\.

 ```
 // Get the policy for a CMK